+61 493 868 335

 When applying a specific current load is critical

-A floating mode potentiostat is an instrument designed to operate independently of earth ground, meaning its internal circuitry is electrically isolated from the mains ground.
-This allows the potentiostat to safely perform measurements on electrochemical systems that are not grounded themselves, such as batteries in series, fuel cell stacks, solar panels, or cells housed within metallic autoclaves.
+A floating mode potentiostat is a device that works without being connected to the earth ground.
+This means its internal parts are electrically separate from the main ground.
+This lets the potentiostat safely measure electrochemical systems that are not grounded.
+This includes batteries in series, fuel cell stacks, solar panels, or cells in metallic autoclaves.

-Operating in floating mode eliminates the risk of ground loops, which can introduce noise, cause erroneous data, or even damage the equipment.
+Using floating mode removes the risk of ground loops.
+Ground loops can create noise, lead to wrong data, or even harm the equipment.
 Ground loops occur when multiple paths to ground create unintended current flow through sensitive measurement circuits.

-Floating potentiostats are especially useful in hydrogen permeation experiments, where the electrochemical cell is often placed inside a metallic pressure vessel or connected to high-impedance gas detection systems.
+Floating potentiostats are very helpful in hydrogen permeation experiments.
+In these tests, the electrochemical cell is often inside a metal pressure vessel.
+It can also be linked to high-impedance gas detection systems.
 In such setups, direct grounding could lead to short circuits or interfere with signal integrity.
 The floating configuration allows accurate measurement of transient hydrogen diffusion signals without interference from the metallic housing or other grounded lab equipment.

 Other common use cases include: